WeblateOrg/weblate/docs/vcs.rst

 .. warning::

-    Please be prepared to some inconvenience when using Git remote helpers, for example with Mercurial, the remote helper sometimes tends to create new tip when pushing changes back.
+    The inconvenience of using Git remote helpers is for example with Mercurial, the remote helper sometimes creates a new tip when pushing changes back.

 .. _vcs-github: